-Play-Doh is a staple in most elementary classrooms these days.
+Play-Doh is a staple in pretty much every home and elementary classroom these days.
 Everyone loves to play with it, and it’s easy to incorporate into meaningful and fun hands-on activities.
 We’ve rounded up some of the best Play-Doh learning activities we could find to give you plenty of fresh new ideas.
 Need to stock up before you start?
 Teachers love this 24-pack of Play-Doh in a rainbow of colors.

-Note: This post contains Amazon Affiliate links.
-When you purchase using these links, we receive a tiny percent of the purchase price, but we only recommend products we know you’ll love!
+Note: This post includes affiliate links and we may collect a small portion of sales, but we only recommend products we know you’ll love!

 1. Set up seasonal Play-Doh learning trays.